Emotional Intelligence Coaching Certification (EICC)

 - Is able to see relevant patterns and bring them to the client’s attention in a thoughtful, nonjudgmental manner

-Meet the EICC Faculty
+Meet the EICC & Adjunct Faculty Team

 S. Michele Nevarez